tbranyen/redux-create-action-types/README.md

 and works very well inside `switch` statements which are a defining trait of Redux reducers.

-The downsides of strings are that they are completely freeform and not validated in any way besides your unit tests.
-Nothing guarentees your types will be unique (except for you and your well coordinated team), and this could introduce very strange behavior in your reducers when two actions are dispatched with the same type, but different action payloads.
+The downsides of strings are that they are completely free-form and not validated in any way besides your unit tests.
+Nothing guarantees your types will be unique (except for you and your well coordinated team), and this could introduce very strange behavior in your reducers when two actions are dispatched with the same type, but different action payloads.
 Lastly, they are